shadowsocks/shadowsocks/README.md

 On your client machine, run `sslocal`.

-Change the proxy setting in your browser into
+Change the proxy settings in your browser to

     protocol: socks5
     hostname: 127.0.0.1
     port:     your local_port

-**Notice: If you want to use encryption method other than "table", please install M2Crypto (See Encryption Section).**
+**Notice: If you want to use encryption methods other than "table", please install M2Crypto (See Encryption Section).**

 It's recommended to use shadowsocks with AutoProxy or Proxy SwitchySharp.